 Castle De Haar is a fantastic place to start your journey across the Netherlands if you’re searching for a beautiful holiday in the country.

 The castle was previously the private home of the Van Zuylen family.
 The current inhabitants reside on-site and take care of the fortress.
-The huge Hendrik Copijn designed a beautiful park that surrounds the castle and serves as a green refuge.
+The renowned Hendrik Copijn designed a beautiful park that surrounds the castle and serves as a green refuge.

 See Related: Best Travel Backpacks